 However, this distinguished plant also makes a beautiful houseplant.
 Displayed in a hanging basket or even on a raised post, the English Ivy trails its vigorous vines.
 In fact, these vines easily train to crawl along a wall or other indoor area.
 In this way, the English Ivy plant provides an accent of greenery.
 Use them in a sunroom, patio, or even a living room.

-In areas where grass cannot easily grow, the English Ivy proves quite useful as a dense ground-cover.
+In areas where grass cannot easily grow, the English Ivy proves quite useful as a dense ground cover.
 In fact, growth continues as much as 100 feet outward when allowed to continue.
-As a ground-cover, it stays about 6 inches tall, making it ideal for such uses.
+As a ground cover, it stays about 6 inches tall, making it ideal for such uses.

 However, it also climbs fences, stone walls, brick exteriors, and nearly any structure with ease.
 The same 100 feet of growth extends in any direction, offering a striking display.

-How to Grow English Ivy
+Mastering Growth: How to Grow English Ivy with Expert Care Tips

 Although English Ivy is prized for its hardiness, the same trait proves troublesome in some areas.
-In fact, some areas of the Pacific Northwest consider this plant an invasive as it easily chokes out native species.
+In fact, some areas of the Pacific Northwest consider this plant an invasive weed as it easily chokes out native species.
 When planting outside, consider this and plan to maintain it properly.

 However, as a houseplant, English Ivy proves a little more temperamental.
 It doesn’t react well to the hot, dry air of indoor heat.
 But it also dislikes air conditioning.
-Still, the plant’s popularity continues to rise because of their beautiful display.
+Still, the plant’s popularity continues to rise because of its beautiful display.
 Indoor topiaries, climbing plants, and trailing plants gracefully adorn the inside of many homes.

 Provide moist, humid conditions for the Ivy, similar to that of a fern.
 Each week, but especially during the winter, mist your ivy frequently.
 Also, this plant favors cool nights during any season.